devxpy/eip4/session_1/README.md

 ## 1x1 Conv

-Since a 1x1 matrix multiplication is the same a linearly multiplication of 2 numbers, in image classification, its the equivalent of multiplying all the pixel values of an input layer with a floating point value (call the weight).
+Since a 1x1 matrix multiplication is the same a linearly multiplication of 2 numbers, in image classification, its the equivalent of multiplying all the pixel values of an input layer with a floating point value (called the weight).

 ## 3x3 Conv